 Duke students wishing to study abroad/away for credit must complete final global education forms prior to departure, according to deadlines established by the GEO.
 Students who fail to submit a properly completed forms by the published deadlines may not be placed on Study Away Agreement with the university and may not be allowed to study on a global education program.
 Submission of the forms is considered to be incomplete until Form C ("Final Request for Study Abroad Status at Duke") is received by the GEO.

-All study abroad/away packet forms are available for downloading on the student's application page at MyGlobalEd.
+All study abroad/away forms are available for completion on the student's application page at MyGlobalEd.

 Study Away Agreement

 Duke students studying abroad or away on approved programs will be put on Study Agreement status for the duration of their study programs.
 Study Agreement status will preserve the student's place and standing at Duke while away from campus.
 The Study Agreement also controls the type and amount of debits posted to the Duke Bursar's account.
 The GEO Executive Director grants this special study abroad status in conjunction with other university administrators.
 Students with Bursar blocks on their accounts must settle their accounts to be eligible to be put on "study agreement."
 Students on academic or disciplinary probation are not eligible for this status.

 Students who register to study on programs administered by institutions other than Duke University (this includes the Oxford and South Africa Direct programs) will pay the tuition and fees of the administering university.
 There will be a fee of $4,580 per semester (ESTIMATED for 2014-2015), payable to Duke University, to maintain a student's enrollment at Duke.
 There are no exceptions to and/or waivers of the Study Abroad Fee.

 Juniors studying abroad/away who intend to apply for part-time status in the last semester of their senior year must request permission from their academic dean by April 15 preceding the academic year in which the part-time semester will be taken.
 Academic deans are listed here.